vetvis-uu/assignment2/README.md

 In this exercise you will investigate the volume rendering capabilities of Paraview, and also look at different ways that isosurfaces can be represented.

-Requirements to pass: Before the deadline, present Part 1 to one of the lab assistants and hand in ParaView state files of working solutions for Parts 2 and 3.
+Requirements to pass: Before the deadline, hand in ParaView state files of working solutions for Parts 1-3.
 See the main course page for more details.

 ## Obtaining the source code and datasets